MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-introduce-flow.md

 ## A brief tour of Microsoft Flow

-Let's jump into the tool and I'll show you around briefly.
+Let's jump into the tool and I'll show you around.
 We have tons of information for you to learn about using Microsoft Flow.

 ![Start of tour](./media/learning-introduce-flow/start-of-tour.png)